kekosaurusrexx/Blockchain/README.md

 - sign and verify transactions
 - add transactions to blockchain
 - mine in a seperate thread
-- send and receive whole blockchains
+- send and receive whole blockchains (in theory)